userdashboard/stripe-subscriptions/readme.md

 ## Privacy

-This module includes no client-side JavaScript so establishing a connection is not shared with any other company including Stripe.
+This module includes no client-side JavaScript so browsing the application shares no data with any third parties.

 On the server-side a Stripe customer object is created and the dashboard  stores the IP and User Agent whenever data is created.